gnicol/GitSwarm/perforce_swarm/doc-ee/install/migration_from_gitlab.md

     **Important Notes:**
-    * GitLab EE to GitSwarm EE migration is not supported on GitSwarm EE versions less than 15.4.
+    * GitLab EE to GitSwarm EE migration is not supported on GitSwarm EE versions less than 15.4 (GitLab 8.0.5).
-    * Migration is supported across differing operating systems (e.g. migration from GitLab EE running on CentOS6 to GitSwarm EE running on Ubuntu 14).
+    * Migration is supported across differing operating systems (e.g. migration from GitLab EE running on CentOS 6 to GitSwarm EE running on Ubuntu 14).
-    * Migrating from GitLab CE to GitSwarm EE can be accomplished by migrating from GitLab CE to GitSwarm CE, then upgrading to GitSwarm EE.
+    * Migrating from GitLab CE to GitSwarm EE can be accomplished by migrating from GitLab CE to GitSwarm, then upgrading to GitSwarm EE.

 1.  **An existing GitLab EE install**

-    If the GitLab EE instance you're looking to migrate from is not on the above list, you will need to follow [these instructions](/help/update/README.md) to upgrade as necessary to a supported version.
+    If the GitLab EE instance you're looking to migrate from is not on the above list, you will need to follow [these instructions](/help/update/README.md) to upgrade as necessary to a supported version (>= 8.0.5).

 1.  **A new, up-to-date GitSwarm EE install**